Sky Sports F1

-Sky Sports F1 is a television channel created exclusively for Sky's UK and Ireland coverage of Formula One, with Sky having a package of rights from the 2012 season to the 2029 season.
-From 2012 to 2029, Sky Sports F1 has the exclusive rights to broadcast Formula 1 live in the UK and Ireland, and will sub-licence highlights of all races and qualifying sessions plus the British Grand Prix live to Channel 4.
-Since 2017, Sky Sports F1 has broadcast Formula 1 in 4K UHD.
+Sky Sports F1 is a British pay television sports channel owned by Sky Group.
+Part of the Sky Sports networks, it primarily broadcasts coverage of the Formula One championship, including live coverage of all practices, qualifying sessions, and races, as well as studio programmes and archive content.
+The channel also carries coverage of other open-wheel motorsports competitions outside of F1, including the Formula 2 championship and the United States' IndyCar Series.

+The channel was established in 2012 as part of Sky's acquisition of rights to Formula One in the UK and Ireland, a contract that has since been renewed through 2029.
+Sky's F1 coverage has also been syndicated to broadcasters in Canada and the United States.
+Since Sky's acquisition of the rights, a free-to-air package of highlights and selected live races have also been sub-licensed to a free-to-air network, currently Channel 4.

 Background

 The BBC had exclusive UK F1 rights from 2009 until the end of the 2013 season, having regained the rights from ITV.
 However, a new broadcast rights deal was announced on 29 July 2011, stating that Sky Sports would cover all races live.
 The BBC continued to broadcast half of the races live including the British Grand Prix and final race.
 It also allowed the BBC to show highlights of all races.
 In November 2011, Sky announced the new dedicated F1 channel would launch in March 2012, and will air all F1 races with coverage of practice sessions, qualifying and the race, live and commercial-free.

-On 21 December 2015, it was announced that the BBC would be ending its broadcast rights three seasons early after the 2015 season with its rights to 10 live races and highlights of all 21 races going to Channel 4.
+On 21 December 2015, it was announced that the BBC would be ending its television broadcast rights three seasons early after the 2015 season with its rights to 10 live races and highlights of all 21 races going to Channel 4.
 However, BBC Radio 5 Live and BBC Radio 5 Live Sports Extra would continue to broadcast live commentary of the whole season until the 2021 season.

 Prior to the launch of the channel, there was some controversy about switching Formula One coverage at least in part to pay television.
-However, since its launch, similar channels have launched in Germany and Italy in further moves towards a pay TV/free-to-air coverage mix by FOM (the Formula 1 rights holder).